Chocolatey Quick Deployment Environment (QDE)

 Typically, setting up a proper Chocolatey Central Management server and any accompanying infrastructure takes somewhere between 1-5 days, even when you have everything you need to get started.
 Setting up a new piece of infrastructure can be pretty cumbersome, we know.
 The QDE contains pretty much everything you need to get started in a single image, all ready to go.
 At most, it should only take a couple of hours to get everything ready to go from there.

-I'm already a C4B customer?
+What if we're already a C4B customer?

 Fill out the quick deployment request form and we will reach out with all the necessary information to get you started.
 Be sure to mention you are already a C4B customer.